What are the aims of teaching Spanish?

 Learning a foreign language is a liberation from insularity and provides an opening to other cultures.
 A high-quality languages education should foster pupils’ curiosity and deepen their understanding of the world.
 The teaching should enable pupils to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
 It should also provide opportunities for them to communicate for practical purposes, learn new ways of thinking and read great literature in the original language.
 Language teaching should provide the foundation for learning further languages, equipping pupils to study and work in other countries.

-At Bramley St. Peter’s we are excited to be learning Spanish.
+At Bramley St. Peter’s, our children enjoy learning Spanish.
 We believe it is important to learn Spanish as it is the second most widely spoken language in the world and the primary language of 20 countries worldwide.
 It is also the primary MFL language taught in an increasing amount of Secondary schools.

 Spanish is taught throughout KS2 on a weekly basis, lessons may be delivered in 2 x 15 minute slots or in one 30 minute session per week dependent on individual class timetables.